setvir/sorantoki/README.md

 > Sorantoki is currently a personal research project of Lionel Coombes.
 > No legal entity exists yet; all assets are held in trust for the community.
 > Governance procedures are published for transparency only and create no legally binding obligations until an NPC (or equivalent) is formed.
+> Participation, contribution, or reliance on these documents is voluntary and at the participant’s own discretion.

 * Early public release
 * Core grammar and lexicon established
 * Bootstrap governance phase active (see [governance](https://github.com/setvir/sorantoki/tree/main/governance) for details.)